 About Knutsford: The town is situated on the Cheshire Plain, between the Peak District to the East and the Clwydian Range in the Welsh mountains to the west.
 The fertile Cheshire Plains give way to dairy farming and distinct black and white timbered housing.
-A true flavour of time gone by, can still be found in towns and villages across the county and Knutsford is an excellent place to start.
+A true flavour of time gone by can still be found across the county and Knutsford is an excellent place to start.

 The close proximity to Manchester, Macclesfield, Northwich and Chester has both now and historically helped it become a commuter town for those employed in the region.
 Today the town’s location gives residents easy access to Merseyside and the Wirral Peninsula.

 Knutsford’s main town centre streets, Princess Street (also known locally as Top Street) and King Street lower down (also known as Bottom Street), form the “hub” of the town which can boast of a large number of restaurants, pubs, coffee shops, boutiques, antique shops and art galleries.
 At the top end of King Street is the pedestrian entrance to Tatton Park.
 The Tatton estate was formerly home to the Egerton family, and has given its name to Tatton parliamentary constituency.